urql-graphql/urql/exchanges/graphcache/benchmarks/readMe.md

 ## About

-This is a set of benchmarks assessing the performance of various graphCache operation.
+This is a set of benchmarks assessing the performance of various graphCache operations.
 The operations are of varying sizes, complexitites, and are accomplished via a singular `urql` client instance.
 Client has a stubbed out GQL API (fetchExchange) to perform GQL operations against.

 ## Usage